JoakimOL/Ttm4135-compendium/src/12-TLS.md

 using its own private key.

 ## Other variants{#sec:TLS:other}
-(Static) Diffie-Hellmann can be used with certified keys.
-Should the client not have a cert (which often is the case browsing the internet), then the client uses an ephemeral Diffie-Hellmann key.
+(Static) Diffie-Hellman can be used with certified keys.
+Should the client not have a cert (which often is the case browsing the internet), then the client uses an ephemeral Diffie-Hellman key.

-Another variant is the anonymous Diffie-Hellmann.
+Another variant is the anonymous Diffie-Hellman.
 Here the ephemeral keys are not signed, which means they are only protected against passive eavesdropping.

 ## Generating session keys{#sec:TLS:sessionkeys}